Jeswanth-Kanipakam/ROS2-Bumperbot/README.md

-# Robot Localization, Mapping, and Control
+# Robot Odometry, Localization, Mapping and Control

 This project involves various topics related to mobile robotics, focusing on localization, mapping, sensor fusion, and control.
 The work involves creating a robot system capable of understanding its environment, avoiding obstacles, and navigating autonomously using a variety of sensors, including LiDAR.